vlaaad/vlaaad.github.io/_posts/2019-11-12-opinionated-principles.md

 date: 2019-11-12
 ---

-Too often I find myself carried away by trying to do something The Correct Way™ without really thinking if following such a way really does benefit me even where it gets clunky.
+Too often I find myself carried away by trying to do something The Correct Way™ without thinking if following such a way really does benefit me even where it gets clunky.
 I see that everywhere around me: people talk about not going into extremes in some area and then blindly do it in another, [myself included of course](/2019-03-30/question-marks-in-clojure).

 And then I look at Clojure's source code and...
 Don't you find it's style puzzling?
 [Java](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/RT.java) is formatted really weird, and all Clojure core namespaces are [incredibly inconsistent](https://github.com/clojure/clojure/blob/master/src/clj/clojure/stacktrace.clj#L70-L85) in their indentation.